ddorn/alakajam-chaos/road.md

 - Keep only important text, put colors and center what is needed
 - bg: add random triangles ?
 - music !
+- make the player shoot al direction on life losStandardStandardt